What is NLTAPA?

 Association Business Meetings take place twice a year - a winter meeting in January and a summer meeting at the National LTAP/TTAP Conference each July.

 How do the Association and FHWA work together?

-NLTAPA works in concert with FHWA's Office of Technology Partnership Programs in Arlington, VA, to help guide the overall LTAP program.
-Through TPP, FHWA provides direct services, support and stewardship to LTAP/TTAP, including assistance for national NLTAPA activities and annual Program conference and meetings.
-FHWA also provides operational and informational support to Centers through its LTAP/TTAP Clearinghouse, under contract.
+NLTAPA works in concert with FHWA's Center for Local Aid Support (CLAS) to help guide the overall LTAP program.
+Through CLAS, FHWA provides direct services, support and stewardship to LTAP/TTAP, including assistance for national NLTAPA activities and annual Program conference and meetings.
+FHWA also provides operational and informational support to Centers through CLAS.

-FHWA and Clearinghouse staff participate in Executive Committee meetings and conference calls.
-The Association is represented on FHWA's Strategic Planning Committee, which guides the strategic direction of the Program and develops reporting tools, and FHWA's Clearinghouse Steering Committee, which helps guide and evaluate LTAP Clearinghouse services.
+FHWA staff participate in Executive Committee meetings and conference calls.
+The Association is represented on FHWA's Strategic Planning Committee, which guides the strategic direction of the Program and develops reporting tools.

 How is NLTAPA funded?